 Stated Income to Avoid Debt-to-Income Ratio Problems

-Many people think reduced-doc loans are usually just stretching the truth, but they can also come in handy for borrowers who have increased their gross income recently, or those with complicated tax schedules, usually self-employed borrowers.
+Many people think reduced-doc loans are just stretching the truth, but they can also come in handy for borrowers who have increased their gross income recently, or those with complicated tax schedules, usually self-employed borrowers.

 Qualifying Rate for Debt-to-Income Ratio

-Many borrowers may think that their start rate or minimum payment is their qualifying rate, but most banks and lenders will always qualify the borrower at a higher rate to ensure the borrower can handle a larger amount of debt in the future assuming payments rise.
+Many borrowers may think that their start rate or minimum payment is their qualifying rate, but most banks and lenders will always qualify the borrower at a higher interest rate to ensure the borrower can handle a larger amount of debt in the future assuming payments rise.

 For a bank or lender to effectively gauge the borrower’s ability to handle debt, especially once the minimum payment is no longer available for the borrower, the lender must qualify the borrower at the higher of the two payments.

 Borrowers should also note that most debt cannot be paid off to qualify.
-If you have debt on credit cards or other revolving accounts and plan to pay them off with your new loan, their monthly payments will still be factored into your DTI.
+If you have debt on credit cards or other revolving accounts and plan to pay them off with your new loan, the monthly payments will likely still be factored into your DTI.

 It also allows the bank or lender to gain a true measure of a borrower’s ability to handle debt.
-However, lenders will usually allow borrowers to payoff installment debt to qualify so long as they have sufficient, verified assets.
+However, lenders will usually allow borrowers to pay off installment debt to qualify so long as they have sufficient, verified assets.

 Read more: Do I qualify for a mortgage?